idosofi123/Cloth/README.md

 # Cloth
+*A 2D realistic cloth physics simulation implementation.*
-Cloth physics simulation implementation, using C++ and raylib
+Developed using C++ and rendered with raylib.